Skip to main content

 Deep-Dive Questions

 The vagus nerve controls how the stomach empties, how the LES tones up, and how digestive juices are released.
 When stress keeps the nervous system in "fight or flight," vagal tone drops, motility slows, and the LES does not work as crisply.
-That is why deep breathing, sleep, and stress work are real treatments, not just nice extras.
+That is why deep breathing, sleep, and stress work count as treatment rather than optional extras.

 A hiatal hernia is when part of the stomach slides up through the diaphragm into the chest, weakening the natural barrier against reflux.
 Small hiatal hernias are very common and often missed.
 Diaphragmatic strengthening, weight management, and avoiding large meals all reduce the impact of a hernia, and surgery is reserved for severe cases.